Lodges and Glamping

 Take a hike with the kids to the beach at American Camp.
 Photo Credit: Catherine Parker

 Located on the southern tip of the park, American Camp is where the American soldiers used to live.
-It features the original officiers quarters along with some out buildings.
+It features the original officers’ quarters along with some outbuildings.

-Tak a hiking trail through wildflower dotted prairies to the South Beach.
+Take a hiking trail through wildflower-dotted prairies to the South Beach.
 The six-mile rocky beach offers orca viewing in the Strait of Juan de Fuca.
-For tide pool opportunities, visit Grandma’s Cove during low tide .
+For tide pool opportunities, visit Grandma’s Cove during low tide.

-Located at 4668 Cattle Point Road on the southern peninsula, stop by the year-round visitor center for maps, an interpretive area and a park film along with Junior Ranger booklets.
-Picnic tables are located at the visitor center along with the restrooms.
-The visitor center is open Wednesday to Sunday from 10 a.m. to 3 p.m. and the park is open from 24-hours a day.
+Located at 4668 Cattle Point Road on the southern peninsula, stop by the year-round visitor center for maps, an interpretive area and a park film.
+The visitor center is open Wednesday to Sunday from 10 a.m. to 3 p.m. from March until October.
+The park is open 24 hours a day.

 Explore English Camp as one of the things to do on San Juan with kids.